A Compendious Review of Majorization-Based Resource Theories: Quantum Information and Quantum Thermodynamics: Concepts in Quantum Resource Theories

 Central to QRTs \cite{Chitambar2019-QRTs} is a structure that is shaped by three main elements: free states (the set constructed is denoted by \(\mathcal{F}\)), resource states (the set constructed is denoted by \(\mathcal{R}\)), and free operations (signified by \(\mathcal{O}\)).
 Of utmost importance, free states represent states that can be accessed without constraints within the given resource theory, while resource states cannot be obtained from free states through the actions of free operations; see Fig.~\ref{FIG:ElementsofQRTs}.
 By studying general QRTs, researchers gain insights into the nature of quantum resources and their utilization in various tasks.
 This analysis of resource states and the characterization of free operations deepen our understanding of the limitations, capabilities, and trade-offs involved in manipulating quantum resources, facilitating the development of practical quantum applications.

 The purpose of this section is to present a highly simplified introduction to the basics of QRTs (see Sec.~III of Ref.~\cite{Chitambar2019-QRTs} for additional in-depth information).
-The focus of Sec.~\ref{Sec:ConstraintsFree} is on the constraints and operations within the framework of resource theory and Sec.~\ref{Sec:RQuantification} discusses the characteristics of a resource quantifier.
-Furthermore, we dedicate the Sec.~\ref{Sec:Majorization-Based} to exploring the importance of majorization theory as a valuable tool within the realm of resource theory.
+The focus of Sec.~\ref{Sec:ConstraintsFree} is on the constraints and operations within the framework of QRT and Sec.~\ref{Sec:RQuantification} discusses the characteristics of a resource quantifier.
+Furthermore, we dedicate the Sec.~\ref{Sec:Majorization-Based} to emphasizing the importance of majorization theory as a valuable tool within the realm of QRTs.
 By including these elements, we strive to facilitate readers' comprehension and foster a broad understanding of the subject matter.